Unit VII. Presence

 of ourselves rather like Shakti doing her housecleaning in the Anja Chakra.

 Presence is a gut-level feeling of personal power and energy.
-It
+It is

 Self-consciousness and presence come together in a prayer of union